CarloLucibello/Erdos.jl/docs/src/network_types.md

 # [Network Types and Interface] (@id network_types)
 Networks in *Erdos.jl* are graphs with additional ability to store properties associated to vertices, edges and the graph itself.
-The ready to go network types are the `Net` and `DiNet` types.
+The ready to go network types are the `Network` and `DiNetwork` types.
 Custom types con be defined inheriting from `ANetwork` and `ADiNetwork` abstract types.

 ## Abstract Types